yaelshteiman/autodesk-home-assignment/README.md

 ## Run the service locally with a Docker
 ### Prerequisites
 1. **NodeJS** - Make sure you have NodeJS installed.
-2. **YouTubeAPI** -
+2. **YouTube API** -
    * Create a Google Cloud Platform (GCP) project.
    * Enable the YouTube Data API v3.
    * Create API key
 3. **Docker** - Install Docker.

 ### Usage
-1. Download the Code directory. </br> Open your terminal and navigate to the project directory
+1. Download the Code directory. </br> Open your terminal and navigate to the project directory.
 2. Paste your API key to `.env` file and save it.
 3. Docker -
    * Build the docker: </br>